Akalexsis/Video_Game_Website_Hub/README.md

 # WEB102 Prework - *Sea Monster Crowdfunding*

-Submitted by: **Kayla Thornton*
+Submitted by: **Kayla Thornton**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Games Galore** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **28** hours spent in total